7ohnny/security_resources_box/README.md

 Always Under development ^^

-##TODO
+## TODO

-add more tips and resources in the following sections
+add more tips and resources in the following sections:

-- Red Team resources
+- Red Team
-- Scripting section resources
+- Scripting
 - Tools
 - Pentest_web
 - Dev